Office of the Independent Adjudicator for Higher Education

-The Office of the Independent Adjudicator for Higher Education (OIA) is an independent body set up to review student complaints on a range of issues.
-We encourage people who have made a complaint to their university regarding any form of staff sexual misconduct to consider contacting the OIA if they feel this complaint has been unreasonably delayed, or dealt with inadequately.
-While the OIA focuses on student complaints, complaints brought by former students can be considered if the misconduct occurred whilst the complainant was a student and complained to the university at the time.
+The Office of the Independent Adjudicator for Higher Education (OIA) is an independent body set up to review student complaints on a range of issues, including complaints about staff members.
+We encourage students who have made a complaint to their university regarding any form of staff sexual misconduct to consider contacting the OIA if they feel this complaint has been unreasonably delayed, or has been dealt with inadequately.

 You can phone the Casework Support Team at the OIA for an initial discussion on 0118 959 9813 (Mon-Fri, 9am-5pm) or send a query via their website.

 You need to submit your complaint to the OIA within 12 months of the end of the complaints process at your university, but the sooner the better.
 If the complaints process is yet to be completed, you can contact the OIA at any point where you feel the process has been unnecessarily delayed, or if the process is having an adverse impact on your mental health.
 It will be helpful if you can provide evidence of either of these issues if possible.

 See the OIA website for guidance on how to make a complaint: